Hugoswnw/league-analysis/README.md

 ## Data
 I am not sharing either database dumps or oracle's elixir files.
+You can download Match Data Files here https://oracleselixir.com/match-data/.

+## Database
-You can download Match Data Files here https://oracleselixir.com/match-data/ If you want to load Riot API through this project, you should have a MySQL database instanciated with CreateDatabase.sql and valid connection informations stored in safe_connection.json at root.
+If you want to load Riot API through this project, you should have a MySQL database instanciated with CreateDatabase.sql and valid connection informations stored in safe_connection.json at root.
 You should reuse db_connector.example.json.